qldqq1984/IGNN/README.md

 `./experiments/models/`.
 The directory includes the architecture of GNNGruConv and IGNN (IGNNE) models with the functional modules for model adaptive training and verification.
 `./experiments/experiment_utils/`.
 The directory includes the functional modules for analyzing and evaluating the prognostic value of the model output (i.e. ROC-AUC, Sensitivity, Specificity, HR, Cindex).
 `./experiments/models_parameters/Train/`.
 Model parameters at each epoch during the training processing.
 `./experiments/models_parameters/Reproduce/`.
 All parameters for IGNN and IGNNE at each epoch during the training process and the parameters of final well-trained models, which can be used to reproduce the experimental results in this paper.
+# Experiments
+## Training and evaluation of IGNN (IGNNE) model on the raw data